Shivam-Anand24/Aero5-Backend/README.md

 1. Data expansion:
    - Data is uploaded on jupyter notebook and converted into data frame.
    - Each category (fabrication, sub-assembly and assembly) is handeled separately.
+   - Using python's datetime and random module, we found out data insights.
    - After carefully reviewing every data it is expanded based on its previous process's out date.

 2. User Upload: